mrkkrp/dot-emacs/README.md

 that if you care about your health, you don't need to wait until you have RSI to optimize your interaction with computer.

+## Control Mode

+Currently I'm using `control-mode` that allows to edit text in modal fashion.
+Modal editing is fundamentally better for health and more efficient in general.
+Initially I considered learning `evil` to edit in «vim-style», but I estimated resulting effect not superior to editing with familiar Emacs key bindings for basic movement (given I don't know to learn something).

+However I find default settings of `control-mode` to be not sufficiently ergonomic for two reasons:

+1. Switching between «normal» mode and «insert» mode is too hard. <kbd>C-z</kbd> won't work here, so I've chosen a relatively little used key from home row: <kbd>;</kbd>.
+Single pressing toggles `control-mode`, while <kbd>C-;</kbd> in «insert» mode inserts semicolon `;`.

+2. For some reason it initially ignored <kbd>C-i</kbd> and <kbd>C-m</kbd>, I've fixed that because I use these key bindings often.

+3. Missing good visual feedback: shape of cursor should change to easily distinguish the both modes.

+So, apart from other minor corrections that's how I got into modal editing in Emacs without powers of Evil.

 ## Key Bindings

 I don't use hairy default Emacs shortcuts.
 All frequently used commands must